Want to Build a Website in 2019? Here’s Your Game Plan

 Collect Email Addresses

 You can’t send any mail if you don’t know where it’s going.
 But don’t be spammy and shady about it; create opt-in forms directly on your site inviting visitors to subscribe.
 Try offering something in exchange for an email address, such as a discount off a first purchase or access to a free ebook.

 Create an Email Newsletter

-Newsletters remain one of the best ways to connect with your customers, so create one and make it the center of your email marketing strategy.
-Use it as a way to showcase your voice and your brand, to share news and upcoming event for your business, and to introduce new products (but don’t be too pushy).
+Email newsletters remain one of the best ways to connect with your customers, so create one and make it the center of your email marketing strategy.
+Use it as a way to showcase your voice and your brand, share news and upcoming events for your business, and introduce new products (but don’t be too pushy).
 Send it out regularly, loaded with fresh content, and then solicit feedback.